 Ensuring Employee Satisfaction

 One of the best ways to retain staff is to find out what it takes to satisfy them and then look for ways to make it happen.
 That starts with getting to know each existing employee and what makes them tick.
-At The Job Post, part of the employee retention specialist’s job description is to keep up with workers in various ways to make sure their needs are being met.
+Part of the employee retention specialist’s job description is to keep up with workers in various ways to make sure their needs are being met.
 Here are some of the ways we learn more about our employees:

-- Visit workers on the job to check in face-to-face, address any issues, and answer questions.
+2. Visit a worker on the job to check in face-to-face, address any issues, and answer questions.

 Other Ways That Employers Can Improve Employee Retention